walkabillylab/Can-ALE/Codes/Final_Measures_Codes/POI/README.md

-# Point of Interest (POI) Index
+# Point of Interest (POI)

-This document outlines the methodology for a script that calculates a weighted Point of Interest (POI) index for each dissemination area (DA).
+This section outlines the method used for calculating a weighted Point of Interest (POI) index for each dissemination area (DA).
 The script generates a comprehensive index reflecting the availability and accessibility of destinations relevant to active living environments.
-The final output is an Excel file that lists each DAUID with its raw POI count and the calculated weighted POI index.
+The final output is an Excel file listing each DAUID alongside both a raw POI count and the calculated weighted POI index.

----
-## 1. Data Sources
+## Data Sources

-The analysis uses three main types of spatial data:
+The analysis uses three main types of data:

-* **Population-Weighted Centroids**:
-    * 2011: `DA_2011_hybrid_centroids_Canada.gpkg`
-    * 2016: `DA_2016_hybrid_centroids_Canada.gpkg`
-    * 2021: `DA_2021_hybrid_centroids_Canada.gpkg`
-* **DA Shapefile**: A file containing the geographic boundaries for all dissemination areas in Canada.
+* **DA Shapefile:** A file containing the geographic boundaries for all dissemination areas in Canada.

   * 2011: `lda_000b11a_e.shp`

   * 2016: `lda_000b16a_e.shp`

   * 2021: `lda_000b21a_e.shp`

-* **POI Shapefiles**: Two separate OpenStreetMap (OSM) shapefiles are used:
+* **POI Shapefiles:** Two separate OpenStreetMap (OSM) shapefiles containing POIs:

   * One file contains POIs as points (e.g., `gis_osm_pois_free_1.shp`).

   * The other contains POIs as polygons (e.g., `gis_osm_pois_a_free_1.shp`).
-    * POIs with "code" values not considered relevant to active living are filtered out.
-The codes that are kept are: 2423, 2725, 2424, 2951, 2961, 2734, 2422.

----
-## 2. Spatial Data Preparation

-* **Loading and Filtering DA Data**: The script loads the national DA boundary and population-weighted centroid shapefiles.
-It then filters both datasets to process the data one province at a time.
-* **Coordinate Transformation**: All spatial data for a province are re-projected to the Statistics Canada Lambert projection (EPSG:3347).
-This projection is used to preserve accurate distance and area measurements in Canada.
-* **Creating Buffers**: A circular buffer with a 1-kilometer radius is generated around each population-weighted centroid.
-These buffers serve as the catchment area for counting POIs for each DA.

----
-## 3. Processing POI Data

-* **Reading and Unifying POI Files**: The two POI files (points and polygons) are read and transformed into the same projection (EPSG:3347) as the DA data.
-* **Geometry Conversion and Cleaning**: For the polygon POI file, the script corrects any geometry errors and then converts each polygon into its centroid.
-This ensures all POIs are represented as points.
-* **Merging and Filtering**: The two POI datasets are merged into one.
-POIs with irrelevant OSM codes are then removed.

----
-## 4. POI Weighting Methodology

-Each POI is assigned a weight based on its category and its distance from the DA's centroid, rather than a simple count.

-### 4.1 Category-Based Weights

-POIs are given a base weight to reflect their importance to an active living environment.
-They are categorized into four tiers based on their OSM code:

-* **Weight of 4**: Key destinations (e.g., Supermarkets, Park, Playground).
-* **Weight of 3**: Important secondary destinations (e.g., University, Library, Cafe).
-* **Weight of 2**: Other useful destinations (e.g., Cinema, Doctors, Hotel).
-* **Weight of 1**: All other relevant POIs (default).

-### 4.2 Distance-Decay Weights

-A second weight is applied to account for proximity, where POIs closer to the DA centroid receive a higher weight.
-This is calculated with an exponential distance-decay function:

-$W_{decay} = 1.0126 \times e^{-0.0013 \times d}$

-Where `d` is the distance in meters from the POI to the DA's population-weighted centroid.

----
-## 5. Spatial Join and Index Calculation

-* **Spatial Join**: All POIs are spatially joined to the 1-km buffers to identify which DA each POI is associated with.
-* **Final Weight Calculation**: A final weight is calculated for each POI within a buffer by multiplying its two weights:
-    `Final Weight = Category Weight × Distance-Decay Weight`
-* **Aggregation and Summarization**: The script groups all POIs by their DAUID and calculates two summary values:
-    * `raw_poi_count`: The simple count of all POIs in the buffer.
-    * `weighted_poi_index`: The sum of the `Final Weight` of all POIs in the buffer.
-* **Final Output**: The results are joined back to the complete list of DAs for the province.
-This ensures that DAs with no POIs receive a value of 0.
-The final table is exported as an Excel file.
+* **Population-Weighted Centroids:**

+  * 2011: `DA_2011_hybrid_centroids_Canada.gpkg`

+  * 2016: `DA_2016_hybrid_centroids_Canada.gpkg`

+  * 2021: `DA_2021_hybrid_centroids_Canada.gpkg`

+## Methodology

+### Step 1: Generating Buffers and Preparing POIs

+* **Creating Buffers:** Using the filtered population-weighted centroids for the province, the script generates a circular buffer with a 1-kilometer radius around each centroid.
+These buffers define the catchment area for counting and weighting POIs for each DA.

+* **POI Cleaning:** Some POI records are filtered out because their "code" values are not considered relevant to active living.
+POIs with the following codes are excluded: `"code" NOT IN (2423, 2725, 2424, 2951, 2961, 2734, 2422)`

+### Step 2: Processing POI Data

+* **Unifying POI Files:** For each province, the two POI files (points and polygons) are read and transformed into the same projection (EPSG:3347) to align with the DA data.

+* **Geometry Conversion and Cleaning:** For the POI file containing polygons, the script converts each polygon feature into its centroid.
+This step ensures all POI features are uniformly represented as points.

+* **Merging and Filtering:** The two processed POI datasets (original points and polygon-centroids) are merged into a single dataset.
+POIs with the irrelevant OSM codes listed in Step 1 are then removed.

+### Step 3: POI Weighting

+Instead of a simple count, each POI is assigned a final weight based on two factors: its category and its distance from the DA's population-weighted centroid.

+#### Category-Based Weights

+POIs are assigned a base weight to reflect their relative importance to creating an active living environment.
+POIs are categorized into four tiers based on their OSM code, with a higher weight indicating greater importance.

+* **Weight of 4:** Key destinations (e.g., Supermarkets, Park, Playground).

+* **Weight of 3:** Important secondary destinations (e.g., University, Library, Cafe).

+* **Weight of 2:** Other useful destinations (e.g., Cinema, Doctors, Hotel).

+* **Weight of 1:** All other relevant POIs (default).

+#### Distance-Decay Weights

+A second weight is applied to account for proximity.
+POIs closer to a DA's population-weighted centroid receive a higher weight than those farther away within the 1 km buffer.
+This is calculated using an exponential distance-decay function:

+$W\_decay = 1.0126 \times e^{-0.0013 \times d}$

+Where *d* is the distance in meters from the POI to the DA's population-weighted centroid.

+### Step 4: Spatial Join and Index Calculation

+* **Spatial Join:** All processed POIs are spatially joined to the 1-km buffers.
+This step identifies which DAs each POI is associated with.

+* **Weight Calculation:** For each POI within a DA's buffer, a final weight is calculated by multiplying its two component weights:
+  `Final Weight = Category Weight * Distance-Decay Weight`

+* **Final Aggregation and Summarization:** The script groups all POIs by their associated DAUID.
+It then calculates two summary values for each DA:

+  1. **raw_poi_count:** The simple count of all POIs within the buffer.

+  2. **weighted_poi_index:** The sum of the `Final Weight` of all POIs within the buffer.
+This is the primary output metric.

+### Final Output

+The summary results are joined back to the complete list of DAs for the province.
+This ensures that DAs with no POIs in their buffer are included in the final report with their values set to 0.
+The final table is then exported as an Excel file for the province.